gaessaki/RedSnap/README.md

 ##Installation

-Requires a MongoDB anda Redis instance (check out https://compose.io to quickly sping some up).
+Requires MongoDB and Redis instances (check out https://compose.io to quickly spin some up).
 To install, clone the repo and then create a config.js file in the root folder of the application (the one with app.js).
 Then include the following in the file:

 ```
 module.exports = {